 BUILT BY AND FOR COMMUNITIES

-Community-Benefit Eco Lodges Around Atitlán and Antigua
+Community-Benefit Eco Lodges Around Atitlán, Antigua, and Río Dulce

 These sustainable hotels put your money straight into the local economy, through construction by community crews, local employment, and real community programs.
 They’re also some of the most beautiful places to wake up in Guatemala.